This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 A quick high level overview.
 I like to keep things simple with the rub – which is why I use a Texas style salt and pepper mixture.
 Part of the reason why I like this rub is that it compliments the BBQ bark that I’m hoping to achieve really nicely.

-The goal with this smoke is to develop a nice bark during the first half of the cook, then to wrap up the beef in foil to almost let it braise in there and get nice in moist.
+The goal with this smoke is to develop a nice bark during the first half of the cook, then to wrap up the beef in butcher paper to almost let it braise in there and get nice and moist

 After you apply your dry rub to your roast and get that massaged into the meat, it’s time to cook!
 Head out to your smoker with your roast and place it on the smoker, fat side facing the heat source.